eyuptkknt/deep-learning-on-tinder/README.md

 Welcome on the Tinder Bot app whose recommandations are based on Deep Learning for image recognition.
 Don't forget to star or fork this repo if you appreciate the bot!

-## How does it work?

-Everything is explained here: http://philipperemy.github.io/tinder-deep-learning/

 ## How to run the bot
 ```